-The above factors along with various other elements combined mean that statistical real estate data provided for official Spanish geographical areas need to be interpreted carefully when being applied to the Costa del Sol as the unique factors that effect property within this virtual area represent what is often an anomaly, the nature of which can be hard to isolate and even more difficult to manipulate to truly represent the Costa del Sol area(s).
+The above factors along with various other elements combined mean that statistical real estate data provided for official Spanish geographical areas need to be interpreted carefully when being applied to the Costa del Sol as the unique factors that effect property within this virtual area represent what is often an anomaly, the nature of which can be hard to isolate and even more difficult to manipulate to truly represent the Costa del Sol area(s) accurately.

-As an example, while general media headlines have previously depicted "a drop in Spanish property prices" the reality has been that this was based on a national average and the Costa del Sol was significantly less impacted on average and even reflected an increase in prices when adjusted to consider only the available new-build inventory.
+As an example, while general media headlines have previously depicted "a drop in Spanish property prices" the reality has been that this was based on a national average and the Costa del Sol was significantly less impacted on average and even reflected an increase in prices when adjusted to consider only the available contemporary style new-build inventory which is generally in the highest demand and by nature has limited availability.